To Watch the Storms

 To Watch the Storms is the 16th studio album by Steve Hackett.
-It was his first studio album in 4 years since Darktown in 1999.
 It was recorded with his then touring band including his brother John and producer and keyboardist Roger King.
 The album was released in three formats including a standard and special editions.
 Cover artwork was by Kim Poor.
 There was also a Japanese edition with an extra track not included on the UK releases and alternate cover art, also by Kim Poor.

 Track listing

 All songs written by Steve Hackett except where indicated.